Martha L. Smith, Greenville, PA

 On May 21, 1955 Martha married Fred Smith, he passed away November 15, 2011.

-She is survived by a daughter, Karyn Kirchhofer and her husband Lee of Hadley; two sons, Craig Smith and his wife Rebecca of Hatboro, Pennsylvania and Randy Smith and his wife Ruth of Highlands Ranch, Colorado; two brothers, Phillip Hoard and his wife Ellen of Portage, Michigan, John Hoard and his wife Dee of Kalamazoo, Michigan; ten grandchildren, Michelle, Jaime, Cory, Kyle, Alicia, Lauren, Sarah, Matthew, Kathryn and Adam; three great grandchildren, Micah, Emmett and Aaron.
+She is survived by a daughter, Karyn Kirchhofer and her husband, Lee, of Hadley; two sons, Craig Smith and his wife, Rebecca, of Hatboro, Pennsylvania and Randy Smith and his wife, Ruth, of Highlands Ranch, Colorado; two brothers, Phillip Hoard and his wife, Ellen, of Portage, Michigan and John Hoard and his wife, Dee, of Kalamazoo, Michigan; ten grandchildren, Michelle, Jaime, Cory, Kyle, Alicia, Lauren, Sarah, Matthew, Kathryn and Adam and three great-grandchildren, Micah, Emmett and Aaron.

-Arrangements have been entrusted to Loutzenhiser-Jordan Funeral Home and Cremation Services, Inc., 366-368 S. Main St., Greenville.
+Arrangements have been entrusted to Loutzenhiser-Jordan Funeral Home and Cremation Services, Inc., 366-368 S. Main Street, Greenville.

 More stories from WKBN.com: